Design and Analysis of Algorithms I (COMP/MATH 3804)

 - Three versions of lecture 12:

-- Dijkstra's algorithm: correctness (Section 4.4).
+- Dijkstra's algorithm:

-- Alternative correctness proof of
+correctness proof by

 - Shortest paths in directed graphs without cycles of negative